 Royal Ashburn Golf Club

 Royal Ashburn Golf Club located in North Whitby, was purchased by the Paterson family in 1959 with a vision of turning the 225 acres of land into a golf facility of its time.
 Since it first opened, the 18-hole course has become one of the top 50 public courses in Canada.
 The course incorporates creeks, trees, ponds and extensive green space, providing valuable environmental space.
 It also serves as a beautiful venue for events and weddings.
 In 2009 Royal Ashburn unveiled is wetlands conservation area which was the first of its kind undertaken by a golf course.
+To this day Royal Ashburn is focused on preserving the land.
+They are conscious of the products they use and opting for more natural products and avoid overusing and blanket spraying.

 “It’s important to our family to give back to nature and to the community,” said David Paterson of Royal Ashburn.
 “Our family has always placed great importance on environmental conservation and felt very strongly that the wetlands area was a wonderful way to promote conservation amongst young people.”